templaza/templaza-framework-docs/docs/themes/hotelian/translation.md

 In case you are building a monolingual site (one language), I suggest you use the Loco plugin to translate the theme.
 This plugin can help you do all things easily.
 Please read the guide document for detail here: Loco Translate.
 Below are some common words and phrases you may ask for translation (Mostly relating to Advanced products).

-But in case you're going to build a multilingual, you can consider WPMP, TranPress, Gtranslate plugins.
+But in case you're going to build a multilingual, you can consider WPML, TranslatePress, Gtranslate plugins.

 ## Translate Rental Units: Day, Month, Week, and Night

 To change Day, Month, Week, and Night, you should go to Advanced Products > Custom Fields > Edit Rental Units (Protected field) > Choices > Change the rental units after the ":"